 The organisation should introduce corruption risk as an additional factor in this decision making process.
 While corruption risk can increase in accordance with the financial value of a transaction, this is not necessarily the only factor.
 A low value transaction may carry a high corruption risk (e.g. obtaining a work permit).

 The organisation should, therefore, as part of its risk assessment (see Organisation Corruption Risk Assessment), assess the type of transaction which carries a corruption risk, and the likelihood and extent of this risk.
-A transaction which carries a more than low corruption risk should need the approval of at least two managers, and their seniority should be appropriate to the size of the risk.
+A transaction which carries a more than low corruption risk should need the approval of at least two managers, and their seniority should be appropriate to the level and likely impact of the risk.
+High corruption risk transactions which could have a significant adverse impact on the organisation are likely to require board approval.

 It is possible that a low value but high corruption risk transaction will need the same senior level of approval as a high value transaction in the organisation’s approval process.